kanaria007/saas-architecture-review-navigator/docs/categories/availability/failover-design.md

 ## ✅ Smarter Failover Design

+### ✅ Critical Examples

+- Background tasks move to a healthy worker if one dies
+- API gateway can reroute across availability zones
+- DB read replicas are promoted on primary failure
+- Leader election recovers quorum-based consensus
+- External dependency is wrapped with circuit breakers and fallback paths

+### ✅ Design Considerations

 - Classify “critical to user experience” vs. “non-critical background”
 - Simulate infrastructure chaos regularly—not just unit tests
 - Use health checks and probes to drive failover triggers